 Sec.
-A. Report on the State of the University
+A. Annual Meeting and Report on State of the University

-Early in the fall term, the president shall report to the University Faculty on the state of the University.
-The president's report may be made in writing or delivered orally.
+Early in the fall term, the University Faculty shall have an annual meeting and the president shall report to the University Faculty on the state of the University.
+The president's report may be made in writing prior to the annual meeting or delivered orally at the annual meeting.
 Staff may be invited by the president and the chair of the Senate to attend a report delivered orally and discussion thereon.
-If the president chooses to provide a written report, he/she shall annually provide some other in-person opportunity for the University Faculty to communicate with the president regarding the state of the University and its academic units.
+The report shall be delivered immediately after the meeting is called to order.
+The annual meeting shall include such additional business as may be introduced by the process of initiative or referendum as provided in Article VIII.
+If the president chooses to provide a written report, he/she shall annually provide some other inperson opportunity for the University Faculty to communicate with the president regarding the state of the University and its academic units.

 Sec.
-B. Meetings of the University Faculty
+B. Special Meetings

-Meetings of the University Faculty may be called by the president, by the chair of the Faculty Senate, by majority vote of the Faculty Senate, or upon a petition signed by forty (40) voting members of the University Faculty stating the purpose of the proposed meeting.
-The petition shall be delivered to the secretary of the University Faculty who shall certify the validity of the petition to the president, who in turn shall call the special meeting.
-A meeting of the University Faculty must occur within thirty (30) days of its call by any of these methods.
+Special meetings of the University Faculty may be called by the president or by the Faculty Senate, or upon a petition of ten percent of the voting members of the University Faculty stating the purpose of the proposed meeting.
+The petition shall be delivered to the secretary of the University Faculty who shall certify the validity of the petition to the president, who in turn shall call the special meeting within thirty (30) days of receiving the certified petition.